1946 Army vs. Notre Dame football game: Defenses

-Notre Dame's defense did something no other team had ever done — it held the famous "Touchdown Twins," Blanchard and Davis, to a total of 79 yards.
+Notre Dame's defense did something no other team had ever done — it held the famous "Touchdown Twins", Blanchard and Davis, to a total of 79 yards.
 As an indication of how the defense of both teams dominated, seven linemen in that game were nominated for Lineman of the Week honors in the weekly Associated Press poll.
 Joe Steffy, an Army guard who helped shut down the Notre Dame running game, won the honor, followed closely by Notre Dame right tackle George Sullivan and freshman lineman Jim Martin, who helped stifle Army's running attack and dropped Davis on consecutive plays for losses totaling 17 yards.

 Notre Dame coach Leahy called the game "a terrific battle of defenses."

 Fourth-down decisions

 Both teams turned the ball over on downs a total of six times (Army four times, Notre Dame twice).
 This included an Army fourth down from the opponent's 16-yard line in the first quarter, and a Notre Dame fourth down with inches to go from the Army 4-yard line in the second quarter.

 Neither team attempted a single field goal.
 Army coach Blaik had not sent in his field goal unit for a try since 1943.
-Notre Dame quarterback Johnny Lujack later said, "Our field-goal kicker, Fred Early, wasn’t even in pads.
+Notre Dame quarterback Johnny Lujack later said, "Our field-goal kicker, Fred Earl[e]y, wasn't even in pads.
 Our coaches would have had to thought [sic!] they could score."
 The two teams had averaged over 30 points per game that season.